 After World War II Slim travelled across America, picking up assignments from big magazines of the era such as Life, to photograph celebrities and high-flyers.
 He famously never used a stylist or a make-up artist on any of his shoots.
 Instead, he said just photographed "attractive people doing attractive things in attractive places."

-In 1974 a book was published which captured Slim's work at its colourful best.
+In 1974 a book was published which captured Aarons's photography prints at its colourful best.
 It was called A Wonderful Time and it was a thick hardback which - at the time - sold only modestly.
-It wasn't until a decade or two later that his work really began to accelerate in value by which time the original books were changing hands for many hundreds of dollars.
-Now, you can expect to pay in excess of $2,000 for a mint condition copy.
+It wasn't until a decade or two later that his photos really began to accelerate in value by which time the original books were changing hands for many hundreds of dollars.
+Now, you can expect to pay in excess of $2,000 for a mint condition copy of his art prints.